syncfusion-content/maui-docs/MAUI/Cards/Customization.md

 ### FadeOutOnSwiping

-FadeOutOnSwiping can be enabled when the card view needs to be faded with respect to swiping.
+The `FadeOutOnSwiping` option can be enabled when the card view is intended to fade in response to swiping.

 {% tabs %}